DSCI-310-2024/py_predpurchase/README.md

 `py_predpurchase` was created by Nour Abdelfattah, Sana Shams, Calvin Choi, Sai Pusuluri.
 It is licensed under the terms of the MIT license.

+## Other packages

+`pandas`: While Pandas is an extensive tool for data manipulation, py_predpurchase specializes in e-commerce analytics, offering tailored functionalities that go beyond general data handling.
+It includes advanced features for importing e-commerce datasets, detecting unique shopping-related variables etc.py_predpurchase is for refined insights that are specifically geared towards optimizing online shopping platforms and driving sales.

+`scikit-learn`: Scikit-learn excels in model building, but py_predpurchase extends its offerings by providing advanced tools for interpreting model outcomes.
+Unlike scikit-learn's broader approach, our package includes specific methods for detailing the impact of each predictor on the purchasing decision, allowing for a deeper understanding of model dynamics and more accurate validation scores. py_predpurchase benefits from these specialized insights and improve your model's predictive performance in the context of online shopping.

 ## Credits

 `py_predpurchase` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).